 An account upgrade is required to access account health analysis.
 To upgrade, contact your Customer Success Manager or firstname.lastname@example.org.

 Account health analysis allows you to measure feature adoption and engagement per account, which refers to a collection of users.
-Understanding product usage at the account level is critical for SaaS companies whose customers are businesses themselves – it enables you to understand what key value-driving actions are taken regularly, identify accounts that are at risk for churn due to inactivity, and prioritize investment in underused features.
+Understanding product usage at the account level is critical for companies whose customers are businesses themselves – it enables you to understand what key value-driving actions are taken regularly, identify accounts that are at risk for churn due to inactivity, and prioritize investment in underused features.

 There are two ways to get your account data into Heap:

 - If you use Salesforce to manage account data, connect our Salesforce Integration, then add account properties and any other user properties you require from the contact object in Salesforce.
 Note that every contact has an account ID that the account is associated with, which is how we link users to accounts.

 - If you use a CRM tool other than Salesforce to manage account data, work with your developer to use the Add Account Properties API.
 Note that, as your set of accounts and their properties change, you’ll need to periodically call this API with an account ID as well as any account-level properties.